AkshathRaghav/cubot.io/README.md

 <hr>

 ## Note :  Cubot makes use of a Cube object to work.
-If you wish to just have a Cube object, you can.
+If you wish to just have a Cube object ( of Cube type ) , you can.
 ### Below is the Cube class

 ```java